-cavities boxes or provide nesting or denning selected habitat for species.
-Number and location of nest boxes should be consistent with habitat needs and territorial requirements of the target species, and sufficient over the area to provide a real supplement to the target population and address identified severe limiting factor as part of a comprehensive wildlife management plan.
+The installation of artificial boxes or cavities to provide nesting or selected denning habitat for species.
+Number and location of nest boxes should be consistent with habitat needs and territorial requirements of the target species, and sufficient over the area provide to real supplement to the target population and address an identified severe limiting factor as part of a comprehensive wildlife management plan.